What are Agile and Scrum?

 In Agile organizations, the Scrum Team and the Scrum Master (and sometimes the Product Owner) have regular meetings.
 At the start of a sprint, for example, they discuss who will do what and when.
 There are also daily stand-ups, short daily discussions in which the Scrum team discusses what they have made that day, what they will make tomorrow and what obstacles they have encountered.
 At the end of a sprint, the Scrum team delivers the results to the Product Owner, who accepts or rejects them.
 And via clear lists, which are visible to everyone (including employees who have nothing to do with the project), everyone is kept informed of the progress.
 This way, the client is never faced with surprises.

-GUARANTEED OPTIMUM RESULTS
+OPTIMUM RESULTS

 In short, with Scrum you achieve optimal results by:

-• the self-organized Scrum team of enthusiastic employees who feel responsible
+- the self-organized Scrum team of enthusiastic employees who feel responsible

-• the close involvement of the customer through the Product Owner
+- the close involvement of the customer through the Product Owner

-• the division into short sprints, so that you can make adjustments in the meantime
+develop first that which adds the most value - the division into short sprints, so that you can make adjustments in the meantime

-• transparent communication about progress
+- transparent communication about progress

 In this way Scrum guarantees that the end product is exactly what the client wants.